lsst-sims/sims_featureScheduler_runs1.4/README.md

 ## satellite_dodge

 There is the potential that LSST will want to avoid large satellite constellations.
-In this experiment, we randomly assign ~15% of observations as potentially including a satellite and pre-preemptively drop them from the observing queue.
+In this experiment, we randomly assign ~15% of observations as potentially including a satellite and preemptively drop them from the observing queue.
 This is a test to see the impact of implamenting a simple satellite mitigation strategy.

 ## twilight_filters